Cervical Cancer

 And so I think that some of the information that's going round about the causes of cervical cancer is actually causing people to think well you only get cervical cancer if you're wildly promiscuous and started having sex when you were sort of 15 or 16 years old and of course that's wrong.
 I think that there may be are some misconceptions.

-Some women were aware of the link between smoking and cervical cancer but many said they had never smoked.
-One woman explains how she was not aware that smoking was a risk factor for cervical cancer when she was diagnosed ten years ago.
-Most of the women who did smoke, gave up when they were told they had cervical cancer.
+Some women were aware of the link between smoking and cervical cancer, but many said they had never smoked.
+One woman, who was diagnosed 10 years before we spoke with her, explained that she was not aware that smoking was a risk factor for cervical cancer when she was diagnosed.
+Most of the women who did smoke gave it up when they were told they had cervical cancer.

 She wasn't aware that smoking is a risk factor for cervical cancer when she was diagnosed ten...